AndrewCopeland/zettelkasten/README.md

 zettel new "my first zettel"
 ```

-To open an existsing zettel perform the following.
+To open an existing zettel perform the following.
 This will open up vi on the existing zettel, you can update zettels using this command.
 This command will search for the zettel using the substring `my-first-zettel` and will open it if only 1 result was found.
 ```bash
 zettel open my-first-zettel
 ```